PostgreSQL Database Management and Usage

 psql

-Using TCP/IP Connection: This method connects via network protocols, suitable for
+Using TCP/IP Connection: This method connects via network protocol, suitable for

 localhost